titas1994/Education-Institute-Website-/README.md

-# Education-Institute-Website-
+# Education-Institute-Website - Complete Responsive Education Institute Website using HTML,CSS, JavaScript and PHP
-Complete Responsive Education Institute Website using HTML,CSS, JavaScript and PHP
+In this repository you will learn to create a complete website design using HTML,CSS, JavaScript and PHP.
+It will be fully responsive website design and I will create 5 different website pages and we will link all pages through navigation menu.
+I will create Home Page, About Page, Course page, Single blog post page and Contact page with a working contact form.